 Fernando Holguin, MD, MPH

-Dr. Holguin is a Professor of Medicine in the Division of Pulmonary Sciences and Critical Care Medicine and the Director of the Pulmonary Translational Core and the Asthma Clinical and Research Center in the Center for Lungs and Breathing at The University of Colorado Hospital.
+Dr. Holguin is a Professor of Medicine in the Division of Pulmonary Sciences and Critical Care Medicine and a senior advisor to PTraC.
+He is also Director of the Asthma Clinic and Research Center in the Center for Lungs and Breathing at the University of Colorado Hospital.
 Dr. Holguin’s area of research is studying the role of obesity as an asthma co-morbidity and has more recently he has been studying mechanisms of disease.
 Whenever possible, Dr. Holguin may be seen on the slopes with his two boys or exploring the great outdoors on his bike.

 Max McGrath is a Research Instructor Department of Biostatistics and Informatics at the Colorado School of Public Health and at the Center for Innovative Design and Analysis (CIDA).

 |Christopher Mancuso, PhD